Thram/thrux/src/pages/01 - Introduction.md

 And Repeat...

-At that's it, a simple explanation of State Management.
+And that's it, a simple explanation of State Management.
 Depending on what tool you use this pattern can mutate a little bit, but this is the simplest way to look at it to understand how all this tools works.

 # So why use Thrux?